Should I Pay My Nanny On The Books?

 What benefits are there for paying the nanny taxes?

-4. You can get a tax break if you hired a nanny/caregiver so you (or you and your spouse) can work, which can greatly offset your employer taxes.
-The Dependent Care FSA tax break usually is limited to enrollment once during the year, however COVID-19 has re-opened enrollment for this benefit.
+You can get a tax break if you hired a nanny/caregiver so you (or you and your spouse) can work, which can greatly offset your employer taxes.
+The Dependent Care FSA tax break usually is limited to enrollment once during the year, however a significant event could trigger the ability to enroll at a different time.
 Enroll now if your company has this!

-If you need help with your nanny taxes, download the nest payroll app and give it a go.
+If you need help with your nanny taxes, sign up with Nest Payroll and give it a go.

 Setup takes 5 minutes.

-• Professional pay stubs are automatically emailed to your employee.
-You can also set the payments on autopay with direct deposit.
+Professional pay stubs are automatically emailed to your employee.
+You can also set the pay stubs to be recurring, or set payroll reminders.

 The information provided on this page is general in nature.
 This is not to be taken as tax, legal, benefits, financial, or HR advice.
 Since rules and regulations change over time and can vary by location, consult an attorney or financial advisor for your specific situation.